SandwichMan5/suika3/README.md

 Engineered with state-of-the-art techniques in computer science & engineering, Suika3 delivers:

-- **High Performance**: Powered by the Suika JIT VM, it delivers 2.5-4.5x execution speed compared to our interpreter backend.
+- **High Performance**: Powered by the Suika JIT VM, it delivers 2.5-4.5x faster execution speed compared to our interpreter backend in synthetic benchmarks.
-(The exact speedup varies by CPU architecture)

 - **Lightweight**: Engineered to run smoothly at 60 fps even on low-spec hardware such as Raspberry Pi in developing regions.

 - **True Portability**: Designed with a "port anywhere" strategy, ensuring compatibility with almost every modern platform.

 - **Extensible**: NovelML can be seamlessly extended using SuikaScript.
 Developers can implement custom tags simply by writing a SuikaScript function named `Tag_*()`.

 - **Reliable**: We do enterprise-grade Quality Assurance to deliver reliable software.

 - **Mobile UI/UX:** The default UX is mobile-first with a hamburger menu.
 Desktop-style tiny buttons on message windows are not a primary target due to mobile usability and store review risks.

 - **Jot-and-Run**: A powerful markup language designed to bring your stories to life in an instant.

-- **Long-Term Support:** Our codebase is so portable that it will be able to support future platforms through the 2030s, 2040s, and beyond.
+- **Long-Term Support:** Our codebase is so portable and design to support future platforms through the 2030s, 2040s, and beyond.

 ---